Data ethnography: Defining data ethnography

 It is a means of understanding social worlds within data consumption.
 It involves how users consume data, how they are circulated and how data shapes how people interact and live their lives.

 Examples

 Researchers Coletta and Kitchin (2017) conducted a data ethnography where they used extended observation and interviews in a traffic control room in Dublin, to examine the capture, processing, and acting of real-time data that is generated by "Internet of Things" technologies.

 Tanweer et al (2016) took advantage of extended observations and in-depth interviews to study the pseudonymous Data Science Collaboration.
 It involves data science methodology experts being matched with domain researchers to develop methods that make better sense of datasets.

 Lehtiniemi and Ruckenstein (2019) conducted a data ethnography of MyData, a Finnish data activism initiative that encourages more user control of personal data.
-Over four years, the researchers depended on participant observation in research projects and collaborative activities and made use of informal discussions, participating in a Facebook discussion group and interviewing stakeholders, as well as organizing and attending events.
+Over four years, the researchers relied on participant observation in research projects and collaborative activities and made use of informal discussions, participating in a Facebook discussion group and interviewing stakeholders, as well as organizing and attending events.